Setting Family Boundaries by Rancho Cucamonga Therapist

 2. Start with Self-Compassion

-Remind yourself that setting boundaries is not an act of rebellion—it's an act of self-love and respect.
+Remind yourself that setting boundaries is not an act of rebellion it's an act of self-love and respect.
 You need to self-care before you can care for anyone else.
+To learn more about self-care including self-compassion for trauma survivors click here.

 3. Communicate Clearly and Kindly